 mass law – a law of physics that states that the ability of a material to reduce the transmission of sound is proportional to its weight.
 For each doubling of the weight of a wall, there will be 6 dB of sound reduction.

 master – (1) Short for master recording.
 (2) The original master recording on a medium from which commercial copies are made, such as a lacquer master for pressing vinyl discs or a glass master for replicating compact discs.
 (3) The main control used to set the output level from a device or submix.
 (4) The device used as a timing reference when synchronizing two or more devices to run together.
 The devices that follow the master are called slaves.
-(5) On some DAWs the master bus is called simply the master.
+(5) Short for master bus or master fader.

 mastering engineer – (1) A person skilled in the process of preparing and transferring recorded audio from the final mix to a master, prior to replication.
 The process involves adjusting levels and adding compression, limiting, and equalization when necessary to produce a polished sound.
 The mastering engineer places tracks in the desired order and inserts appropriate spacing between tracks.
 (2) A vinyl mastering engineer.